thejordanprice/cat-factory/README.md

 # cat-generator

+##### Description

 A simple webapp I've developed to show best practices and teach the fundamentals of Bootstrap and JavaScript development in a fun way.
-Not only is it fun to play with code if you already have some data; but now its easy to get data and your data can involve cats.
+Not only is it fun to play with code if you already have some data to play with; but now its easy to get data and the data can involve cats or a ton of them whatever you prefer.

 This does utilize responsive web design with bootstrap/jquery/fontawesome.
 Then some of the exciting stuff such as let, const, callback, iterators, factories, ect...
 Not only does it do all that, but it doesn't require a server!
-I am on a mission; Let's teach people!
+This seems great for kids and people of the internets; let's teach people!

-Open to pull requests, clones, and what have you.
+This is fully open to pull requests, and what have you.
 I wouldn't mind making this more fun.

-### Demo
+### Running Demo

 [thejordanprice.github.io/cat-generator](https://thejordanprice.github.io/cat-generator) or [jsfiddle.net](https://jsfiddle.net/thejordanprice/fs3fvekw/)